Echo Show 8

 - Lacks YouTube integration

-If Goldilocks were to somehow stumble into Amazon’s headquarters, she probably wouldn’t have an affinity for either the 10-inch Echo Show or Echo Show 5.
-One’s just too big, while the other would be too small.
-She’d probably prefer something just in the middle.
-Something like the Amazon Echo Show 8.
+If Goldilocks were to somehow stumble into Amazon’s headquarters, she wouldn’t have an affinity for either the 10-inch Echo Show or Echo Show 5.
+One’s just too big, the other too small.
+She’d probably prefer something somewhere around the middle.
+Something like perhaps the Amazon Echo Show 8 with its in the middle sized 8-inch display.
+It could perhaps be just right.

 The right size